About me...

 Jessica in studio

-I grew up in Taiwan where I learned to love storybooks and traditional crafts, and I'm now a studio artist and educator in Asheville, NC, where I make prints, books, and crankies.
-I am the Professor of Printmaking at Warren Wilson College where I also teach drawing, book arts, and paper making.
+I grew up in Taiwan where I learned to love storybooks and crafts.
+I recently switched careers from academic teaching as the Professor of Printmaking at Warren Wilson College to return to the studio full time.
+I'm now a studio artist and and continue to teach workshops in and around Asheville, NC, where I make prints, books, and crankies.

-My work has been exhibited internationally and can be seen in public collections including Yale University, Stanford University, Lingnan University Hong Kong, and the Art Institute of Chicago.
+My work has been exhibited internationally and can be seen in public collections including Yale University, Lingnan University Hong Kong, the Art Institute of Chicago, and the NC Museum of Art.
 My publications include Letterpress Now: A DIY Guide to New & Old Printing Methods, published by Lark Crafts, and Ladies of Letterpress: A Gallery of Prints with 80 Removable Posters, published by Princeton Architectural Press.
-I am the co-founder of Ladies of Letterpress, an international trade organization of women printers, a member of the Southern Highlands Craft Guild and currently the President of the Wood Engravers’ Network.
+I am the co-founder of Ladies of Letterpress, an international trade organization of women printers, a member of the Southern Highlands Craft Guild, and currently the President of the Wood Engravers’ Network.

 Some frequently asked questions: